 On behalf of the Neurosurgery Department and the spine team, I would like to welcome you to Chicago and the Rush Department of Neurosurgery spine fellowship program.

 The Rush University Medical Center Department of Neurosurgery spine fellowship is a CAST-accredited program that offers an exceptional opportunity to develop expertise in complex spinal surgery.

-The Fellowship focuses on the development of comprehensive patient management clinical skills to diagnose and treat broad ranges of spinal disorders that include; degenerative spinal disorders, spinal deformity, fractures, infections and spinal and spinal cord tumors.
-Rush is currently undergoing a major transformation with the opening of a new state-of-the-art hospital in January 2012.
-This facility will include a 28 bed neuroscience ICU and six neurosurgical OR suites including one with an intra-operative MR scanner.
+The fellowship focuses on the development of comprehensive patient management clinical skills to diagnose and treat broad ranges of spinal disorders that include; degenerative spinal disorders, spinal deformity, fractures, infections and spinal and spinal cord tumors.
+Rush has undergone a major transformation with the opening of a new state-of-the-art hospital in January 2012.
+This facility includes a 28-bed neuroscience ICU and six neurosurgical OR suites, including one with an intra-operative MR scanner.

 Vincent C. Traynelis, MD

 Spine Fellowship Program Director